daniel-schroeder-dev/cwhq-python-email-series/emails/46__using-dict-get.md

 ```

-The older Pythonista points out that there's no need for the conditional statements if you use the correct dictionary method to set the `email_address` and `home_address` variables.
+The older Python programmer points out that there's no need for the conditional statements if you use the correct dictionary method to set the `email_address` and `home_address` variables.
 Investigate Python's [dict](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict) data structure and see if you can refactor the `display_contact_details()` function to use a dictionary method to assign the `email_address` and `home_address` values.

 ## Answer